AlibabaCloudDocs/elasticsearch/intl.en-US/Pricing/FAQ about pricing.md

 ## Is the X-Pack plug-in provided by Alibaba Cloud Elasticsearch free of charge?

 Yes.
 Alibaba Cloud Elasticsearch integrates the X-Pack plug-in.

-## What is the pricing of Alibaba Cloud Elasticsearch for local deployment?

-Go to the [homepage of Alibaba Cloud Elasticsearch for local deployment](https://www.aliyun.com/activity/bigdata/markets/aliyun/act/espre) and click **Consulting Now**.
-Then, enter and submit related information.
-We will contact you within two business days.